DevOpsPlayground/DPG-Meetups-Next.js/README.md

 <img width="544" alt="Screenshot 2023-05-23 at 11 33 12" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/a8e6b536-6926-4ae6-a72a-5c19e7f4d207">
 </p>

- Essentially, you should have access to a terminal and a IDE (VS Code) links.
+ Essentially, you should have access to a terminal and IDE (VS Code) links.

 #### Step 5
 Copy and paste the terminal link into the address bar of your browser.
-This should take you to the terminal that looks something like this:
+This should lead you to the terminal that looks something like this:

 <p align="center">
 <img width="687" alt="Screenshot 2023-05-23 at 11 35 57" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/7076d659-525e-4f96-a9c4-839c740bd6f7">
 </p>

 #### Step 6
-As prompted, enter the following password:
+When prompted, enter the following password:

 > Next23

-*Please be aware that when entering your password, it will not be visibly displayed on the screen as you type it.
+*Please be aware, your password will not be visibly displayed on the screen as you type it.
 If you made a mistake, just refresh the page and try again.*

-If you have successfully logged in, your terminal should display the following message:
+Once you have successfully logged in, your terminal should display the following message:

 <p align="center">
 <img width="675" alt="Screenshot 2023-05-23 at 11 41 04" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/7fc373ff-4bb2-434d-ba7b-7a1e96a4327c">
 </p>

 #### Step 7
-Run the following commands in the terminal in the following order:
+Run the commands below in the terminal in the following order:

  1. > cd workdir
   2.  > cd DPG-Meetups-Next.js
    3. > npm i
    4. > npm run dev

-If all of your commands executed correctly, your terminal should display the following outputs:
+If all of your commands are executed correctly, your terminal should display the following outputs:

 <p align="center">
 <img width="1113" alt="Screenshot 2023-05-23 at 11 51 57" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/15dfee9f-7797-4d2a-b0a6-1c4c1f5431f2">
 </p>

 #### Step 8
-**KEEPT THE TERMINAL PAGE RUNNING** and open a new browser tab.
+**KEEP THE TERMINAL PAGE RUNNING**, and open a new browser tab.

 #### Step 9
-Go back to your terminal page and copy the terminal page URL.
+Go back to your terminal page, and copy the terminal page URL.
 The URL should be a link ending in "devopsplayground.org:5050/wetty".
 For example:

 <img width="517" alt="Screenshot 2023-05-23 at 11 53 44" src="https://github.com/DevOpsPlayground/DPG-Meetups-Next.js/assets/101208108/46b41768-de12-461b-8e6c-dc2ad5779c92">

 #### Step 10
-In the new tab that you have opened as part of step 7 above, paste the terminal page URL that you have just copied as part of step 8. **DO NOT PRESS ENTER**.
+In the new tab you have opened as part of step 7 above, paste the terminal page URL that you have just copied as part of step 8. **DO NOT PRESS ENTER**.

 #### Step 11